puppetlabs/gatling-puppet-load-test/docs/results.md

 └── atop_log_warmupjit_json.log.tar.gz
 ```

+Due to potentially large log file sizes beaker-benchmark compresses these files before copying them to the test runner.
+These files are identified by the `tar.gz` extension (`atop_log_warmupjit_json.log.tar.gz` and `atop_log_applestoapples_json.log.tar.gz`).
+The files are then extracted for further processing.
+All files in the 'master' node result directory are included in the Performance results, so both the compressed and extracted files are included.

 In the above example the `atop_log_warmupjit_json.log` and `atop_log_applestoapples_json.log` files are the full atop logs produced by beaker-benchmark.
 The 'warmupjit' log is created during the 'warm-up' portion of the test run; the 'applestoapples' log is created during the main portion of the test run.
-Due to potentially large log file sizes beaker-benchmark compresses these files before copying to the test runner; these are the corresponding `tar.gz` files.

-The `atop_log_applestoapples_json.csv` file is a CSV file containing data extracted from the corresponding log file.
+The `atop_log_applestoapples_json.csv` file is a CSV file created by beaker-benchmark containing two sets of data extracted from the corresponding log file:
-It contains a summary of the measurements along with per-process measurements.
+the system measurements and the per-process measurements.
-However, the formatting of this file is technically invalid due to a mismatched number of columns per row between these two sections.
+However, combining these two sets of data into a single file is technically invalid due to a mismatched number of columns per row between these two sections.

 As a workaround for this formatting issue the file is split into two separate CVS files: `atop_log_applestoapples_json.summary.csv` and `atop_log_applestoapples_json.detail.csv`.
 This allows each section to be processed separately, including conversion to HTML documents via the [`csv2html`](https://github.com/puppetlabs/gatling-puppet-load-test/blob/7278352a6626e1f22ae8d17a7d36aa36c94b5cf4/tests/helpers/perf_results_helper.rb#L236) utility.
-The HTML documents use a basic [Bootstrap](https://getbootstrap.com/) template which provides a clean layout for standalone viewing,
-and allows the tables to be extracted for inclusion in larger reports.
+The HTML documents use a basic [Bootstrap](https://getbootstrap.com/) template which provides a clean layout for standalone viewing and allows the tables to be extracted for inclusion in larger reports.

 #### var logs
 TBD: [SLV-691](https://tickets.puppetlabs.com/browse/SLV-691) has been created to update this document to include the logs once the directory has been archived before copying to the results.